-This information was reviewed and updated Summer 2024 and is next due to be updated during the academic year 2025/2026.
+This information was reviewed and updated September 2023 and is next due for review in September 2024

 Overleigh St Mary's CE Primary School is a mainstream primary school with 15 classes as well as a Nursery class.
 At this school we recognise that all children are different and have diverse learning needs, as a result, we make sure that we tailor all of our learning opportunities to meet the needs of individual children.
 We believe that cheerful, included, confident and motivated children work harder and make better progress.
 In order to achieve this, many steps are taken to support our children throughout their learning journey.